 As expected, the two stackings examined for the planar orbital ordering are very nearly degenerate, with only quantum fluctuations in the spin waves breaking the degeneracy at this level of approximation.
-It is rather clear that due to the strong asymmetry between hopping within an orbital channel and hopping between orbital channels, the orbital ground state significantly impacts the spin wave spectrum and could be inferred from a measurement of the low temperature magnons.
-The planar orbital orderings don't significantly impact the spin wave dispersion, so even if the stacking is disordered magnon excitations should be coherent.
-Energetically the next state above p- type ordering is the xy ordering, which is $\sim 1.2 \text{ meV} \approx 14 \text{ K}$ higher in energy than p-type ordering.
-Above this temperature orbital domains should proliferate.
-The strong modulation of exchange constants at the domain boundaries should nucleate magnetic domains [29], leading to the low observed Néel temperature of RbO_2 of 15 K.
+It is rather clear that due to the strong asymmetry between hopping within an orbital channel and hopping between orbital channels, the orbital ground state significantly impacts the spin-wave spectrum and could be inferred from a measurement of the low-temperature magnons.
+The planar orbital orderings do not significantly impact the spin-wave dispersion so even if the stacking is disordered magnon excitations should be coherent.
+Energetically, the next state above p-type ordering is the xy ordering, which is $\sim 1.2 \text{ meV} \approx 14 \text{ K}$ higher in energy than p-type ordering.
+Above this temperature, orbital domains should proliferate.
+The strong modulation of exchange constants at the domain boundaries should nucleate magnetic domains,35 leading to the low observed Néel temperature of RbO2 of 15 K. It should be noted that a recent LDA+U study on KO2 obtained a different ground-state orbital configuration,21 however the authors did not use a supercell which allowed antiferro-orbital ordering within the planes.